Meghan Markle’s Marriage To Harry Is Ruining Royal Family’s Reputation, Says International Business Times

 Meghan Markle’s honeymoon with both her new family and with the British public is over, opines International Business Times.
-That’s because the incessant drama from her side of the family back in the States is damaging the Windsors’ “carefully crafted” public image.
+That’s because the incessant drama from her side of the family back in the United States is damaging the Windsors’ “carefully crafted” public image.

 Just about a year ago, the relationship between Prince Harry and Meghan Markle captured the public’s eye.
-Meghan was the darling of the British and American celebrity press.
+Meghan was the darling of both the British and American celebrity press.
 Here was a girl-next-door from L.A., who was just starting to “make it” as an actress, when she caught the eye of a young and handsome British royal.
-And with the approval of the Queen, they were married in a glorious Windsor Castle ceremony viewed by millions around the world.
+And with the approval of the Queen, they were married in a glorious Windsor Castle ceremony, viewed by millions around the world.
 The whole thing would have been unthinkable even a generation ago.

-Unfortunately for the Duchess, her father’s side of the family back in California was simply not prepared to let her have her moment.
+Unfortunately for the Duchess, back in California, her father’s side of the family was simply not prepared to let her have her moment.
 Various family members, most notably her father, Thomas Markle, and her half-sister, Samantha Markle, have been almost-continually trying to embarrass her.
 From salacious claims that Meghan’s estrangement from her father is literally killing him, to promises of an upcoming damning tell-all book, and everything in between, the family has seemingly made a conscious effort to drag the Duchess’ name through the mud.

 Meghan Markle's pregnancy fashion is EVERYTHING! https://t.co/W6tmp6JOpB pic.twitter.com/Mol7DVxuDE